ucsb-cs156/w24/lab/jpa03.md

 4. Do those javadoc and storybook links work?
 5. In the README.md file: is there a link to the running app?
 6. Does OAuth work on the running app, i.e. can I log in with my Google login?
-7. Did you remember to add the instructor, your mentor, your fellow teamm members, and yourself to the `ADMIN_EMAILS` variable in your `config:set` on dokku?
+7. Did you remember to add the instructor, your mentor, your fellow team members, and yourself to the `ADMIN_EMAILS` variable in your `config:set` on dokku?
 8. Did you deploy a database, and if so, do the CRUD operations work when you log in?

 If so, then you are ready to submit on Canvas.

-* Submit the link to your repo, not the link to your running app.
+* Submit the link to *your repo*, not the link to your running app.

 ## Grading Rubric:

 * (10 pts) Basic Logistics
-  * Having a repo with the correct name in the correct organization with the starter code for this lab
+  * There is a repo with the correct name in the correct organization with the starter code for this lab
   * There is a post on Canvas for this assignment that has the correct content
-* (10 pts) README has a link to your repo.
+* (20 pts) There is a running web app at <tt>https://{{page.num}}-<i>githubid</i>.dokku-xx.cs.ucsb.edu</tt>
-* (20 pts) Having a running web app at <tt>https://{{page.num}}-<i>githubid</i>.dokku-xx.cs.ucsb.edu</tt>
+* (10 pts) README has a link to your running web app.
 * (20 pts) Running web app has the ability to login with OAuth through a Google Account.
 * (20 pts) Github Pages are set up correctly.
 * (20 pts) GitHub Actions runs correctly and there is a green check (not a red X) on your main branch